brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

-22 randomized clinical trials of mechanical thrombectomy for ischemic stroke have been performed, but the implications of the results for patients treated outside these trials remain unclear.
+22 randomized clinical trials of mechanical thrombectomy for ischemic stroke have been performed, but the implications of the results for patients treated outside these trials are unclear.

 ## Objective